 Mr. McCormick has also assisted the U.S. Government with the successful prosecution of several qui tam actions in his career.
 As a young lawyer entering the profession, Mr. McCormick was charged with the responsibility for managing and litigating large multimillion dollar cases, recognizing his legal acumen and attention to fine detail, unusual for attorneys in the early stages of their career.
-This experience has proved invaluable, representing whistleblowers in three matters and bringing about the successful recovery in the biggest cases in U.S. history of over $4.2 billion in only 15 months during 2009-2010.
+This experience has proved invaluable, representing whistleblowers in three matters and bringing about the successful recovery in the biggest cases in U.S. history of over $6 billion during 2009-2013.

 Adding to whistleblower qui tam work, Mr. McCormick also practices pharmaceutical injury, consumer protection, products liability and mass tort litigation.
 He also continues to represent many of his former business clients in complex commercial litigation matters.
 Mr. McCormick has litigated, and continues to litigate, cases on behalf of individuals, small companies and large corporations.
 He has extensive experience with advanced trial technologies that are highly effective with today's jurors.